-USMS Rule USA Swimming/ YMCA NCAA NFHS Water Temperature 106.6 maintained for compe Celsius (77 to 82 degrees tition.
-USMS does not ad- Athlete Protection and Other Policies USMS does not ad shaving in the venue USMS does not address Use of Cameras 102.16 starting platform dur relay exchanges.
-The may further impose i USMS does not allow cameras or other recording devices behind the starting platform during the start of the race and during intermediate relay exchanges.
+USMS Rule USA Swimming/ YMCA NCAA NFHS Water Temperature 106.6 Water temperature from 25 to 28 degrees Celsius (77 to 82 degrees Fahrenheit) shall be maintained for competition.
+USMS does not address air temperature.
+Athlete Protection and Other Policies USMS does not address deck changing.
+USMS does not address shaving in the venue.
+Use of Cameras 102.16 USMS does not allow cameras or other recording devices behind the starting platform during the start of the race and during intermediate relay exchanges.
 The sanctioning LMSC, meet host, and the referee may further impose restrictions.
-Operation of a drone is not permitted over open areas of the venue unless credentialed by USMS media policies Protests of Eligibility 102.14.2 104.5.9B Protests affecting the eligibility of any swimmer to compete or to represent an organization in any race shall be made in writing to the meet director or referee before the race is held, and if the meet director deems it advisable, the swimmer may compete under protest and it shall be so announced before the race.
+Operation of a drone is not permitted over open areas of the venue unless credentialed by USMS media policies.
+Protests of Eligibility 102.14.2 104.5.9B Protests affecting the eligibility of any swimmer to compete or to represent an organization in any race shall be made in writing to the meet director or referee before the race is held, and if the meet director deems it advisable, the swimmer may compete under protest and it shall be so announced before the race.
 The meet director shall immediately refer such protest to the LMSC officers (local meets) or championship meet protest committee (national championship meets) having jurisdiction for adjudication at the earliest possible time.
 Protests Arising From the Competition 102.14.5 Protests arising from the competition itself shall be made within 30 minutes after the race in which the alleged infraction took place.
 If the protest is not resolved immediately, the protester shall at that time file a written protest with the chair of the Local Masters Swimming Committee (LMSC) or the chair's representative having jurisdiction over the event.
 If the LMSC does not satisfactorily resolve the protest within 10 days, the protester may appeal in writing to the USMS Rules Committee chair within the next five days for final adjudication, whose decision shall then be binding on all parties.
 Protests of Interpretations 102.14.4 1 rules shall be submitted Committee within 10 days.